khaiyichin/sensor-degradation-filter-real-kheperaiv/README.md

 Both can originally be found on the [K-Team](https://www.k-team.com) site, but as of 02/24/2025 the website is down.
 Alternatively, copies are backed up on the NEST Lab OneDrive and can be downloaded from there.

+- `self_pose_` is automatically updated with new updates thanks to the listener thread

 what changed:
 - std::accumulate for std::reduce (only supported in c++17)
 - CCI_RangeAndBearingSensor::TReadings replaced with std::vector<CCI_KheperaIVWiFiSensor::SMessage> in the controller